24 Cities Near Orlando to Live in 2026

 Celebration is even closer to the Disney parks and resorts, and, unbeknownst to some, the master-planned community was built by The Walt Disney Company to be a model All-American city.

-Today, you’ll find a lively downtown area known for its fine dining establishments, festivals, concerts, shops, and more.
+Today, you’ll find a lively downtown area known for its fine dining, festivals, concerts, shops, and more.
 Intertwined in the master-planned community is a top-notch list of amenities, from tennis courts to golf courses to a world-class hospital.

-With endless home options, including bungalows, estates, village manors, and terraces, Celebration is one of those Central Florida cities that can suit the needs of people of all backgrounds.
+With bungalows, estates, village manors, and terraces, Celebration is one of the few Central Florida cities that can suit people of all backgrounds.

 Celebration